napari/island-dispatch/source/blog/napari-xarray.md

   - [`Dataset`](https://docs.xarray.dev/en/latest/user-guide/data-structures.html#dataset) -> Multiple Layers
   - [`DataTree`](https://docs.xarray.dev/en/latest/user-guide/data-structures.html#datatree) -> Multiple Layers + Pyramidal Viewing (if applicable)

 **Implementation:** Script or plugin level, no napari core changes required.
+This will be an opportunity

+**napari enhancement** napari has laid the groundwork for success here with the ability to include `axis_labels` and `units` on layers in [this pr](https://github.com/napari/napari/pull/6979).
+The remaining work is to close the gap by adding connections from the napari layer list to the napari dims model.
+This improvement will help all napari users, not just those using xarray.

 #### 2: Meaningful Physical Units (Enhancement)